 Diwali is when good beats evil.
 When we expel the darkness and let in the light.
 When we celebrate with fireworks, friends, family, and our favorite Diwali recipes.

 Indian holidays are different from American holidays in that you spend a lot of time with friends as well as your family.
 In the US it’s traditional to hear that someone will spending the majority of the holiday with their family.
 In India, we’re much more communal, which I think is fabulous because then no one is ever alone for the holidays.
 Growing up it was really common to have parties on Diwali.
 Normally, it was aunts, uncles, cousins, grandparents, parents’ friends, their kids, and then a few neighboring families, all getting together for Diwali.
-This created a really festive atmosphere and feasts of epic proportions.
+This created a really festive atmosphere and feasts of epic proportions, not to mention a never ending list of favorite Diwali recipes.

 Diwali is the festival of lights, and is celebrated throughout the subcontinent.
 It symbolizes the spiritual victory of light over darkness, good over evil, and knowledge over ignorance.
 And boy could we use knowledge over ignorance, especially in these rather egregiously stupid and bigoted times.
 It is believed that on this day Lord Ram returned to his people after 14 years of exile during which he fought and won a battle against the demons and the demon king, Ravan.
 To welcome the new reign the people cleaned their homes, put on their best clothes, lit the roads from the forest to the palace for Ramji, and rejoiced because it was to be a time of great love, peace, joy, and prosperity.